Travel PCU Nurse Jobs

-PCU travel jobs are available in medical facilities across the country and help fill staffing gaps in hospitals, clinics, outpatient centers, and more.
-PCU Nurses are highly skilled healthcare professionals who are responsible for providing care to those in a progressive care unit.
-These RNs are trained to care for patients who require a higher level of support than what is offered by general nursing staff.
-As a progressive care unit travel nurse, you may offer care to critically ill patients who may be suffering from a range of ailments, including heart attacks, strokes, and other complex health conditions.
+A Progressive Care Unit (PCU) nurse, also known as a stepdown nurse, is a healthcare professional specialized in providing care for patients who are too unstable for a general med surg unit, yet do not require the level of care provided in an Intensive Care Unit (ICU).
+These RNs are trained to care for patients who require close monitoring and a higher level of support than what is offered by general nursing staff.
+As a PCU stepdown unit travel nurse, you may offer care to critically ill patients who may be suffering from a range of ailments, including heart attacks, strokes, and other complex health conditions, or patients who are recovering from surgeries.

 Choose where you go